spazznolo/spazznolo.github.io/_posts/2023-05-22-goalie-consistency-5.md

 </p>
 <p>
 The posteriors change as follows:
-    - There's a 77.03% (previously 57.18%) chance that Swayman's AdjSP better than Oettinger.
+    - There's a 77.03% (previously 57.18%) chance that Swayman's AdjSV% better than Oettinger's.
-    - There's a 86.88% (previously 92.57%) chance that Oettinger's AdjSP is better than average.
+    - There's a 86.88% (previously 92.57%) chance that Oettinger's AdjSV% is better than the MSV%.
-    - There's a 96.50% (previously 91.81%) chance that Swayman's AdjSP is better than average.
+    - There's a 96.50% (previously 91.81%) chance that Swayman's AdjSV% is better than the MSV%.
 </p>
 <p>
-These changes are due to the fact that Swayman faces more difficult shots on a whole - his expected Fenwick save percentage is 94.07 while Oettinger's is 94.39.
+These changes are due to the fact that Swayman faces more difficult shots on a whole - his xFSV% is 94.07 while Oettinger's is 94.39.
 <p>
 Code available here: <a href="https://github.com/spazznolo/goalie-consistency/blob/main/post_5.R">https://github.com/spazznolo/goalie-consistency/blob/main/post_5.R</a>
 </p>